bkeepers/stop-trump/README.md

 ## General Resources

 - [holyfucktheelection.com](https://github.com/csb324/holyfucktheelectionistomorrow) - Donald Trump won the election.
 But that doesn't mean it's fucking over.
+- [Proyecto Casa Blanca](http://proyectocasablanca.com/) - Independent group of Latinos who recognize the importance of staying informed regardless of language preference.
+The new white house website does not include a spanish version.

 ## Immigration